bg-hero-mexico

 Mexico is expected to play a big role in that expansion.

-With a population of 130.2 million and a GDP of US$1.07 trillion, Mexico is the second-largest economy in Latin America after Brazil.
-Ecommerce in Mexico is anticipated to grow by 24% and reach sales of US$114.1 billion by 2025.
+With a population of 130.2 million and a GDP of US$1.4 trillion, Mexico is the 15th largest economy in the world.
+It’s also the second-largest ecommerce market in Latin America after Brazil, bringing in 4% of the country’s GDP.
+Ecommerce in Mexico is anticipated to grow by 33% between 2023 and 2026, reaching sales of US$176.8 billion by 2025.

-What’s making Mexico such an appealing location for ecommerce?
-A few factors.
+What’s making Mexico such a booming opportunity for ecommerce?
+There’s a confluence of factors.

-Mobile penetration in Mexico has been high for many years, but consumers didn’t quite trust their devices to make transactions.
+Mobile penetration in Mexico has been high for many years, but initially, they didn’t trust their devices enough to make transactions.

-Cross-border ecommerce in and out of Mexico is increasing
+Cross-border ecommerce to and from Mexico is increasing

-Before the pandemic, cross-border ecommerce purchases were predominantly made by Mexican consumers buying products in other countries — primarily the United States.
+Before the pandemic changed the industry forever, cross-border ecommerce purchases were predominantly made by Mexican consumers who were buying products in other countries — primarily the United States.

 Mexican consumers are becoming more sophisticated

-Mexican consumers are also becoming increasingly savvy with their purchases, which means ecommerce businesses need to offer superior CX and be wary of falling into the false declines trap that currently plagues the entire LATAM region.
+Mexican consumers are also becoming increasingly savvy with their purchases, with more options than ever to buy.
+This means if ecommerce businesses want to truly compete, they need to offer superior CX and be extra-cautious of falling into the false declines trap that currently plagues the entire LATAM region.

 Let’s take a look at what Mexican consumers are buying online.